Corporate Governance

 What we do and why

-A healthy dialogue should exist between the board and all of its stakeholders, including shareholders, to enable all interested parties to come to informed decisions about the Company.
+A healthy dialogue should exist between the board and all of its key stakeholders, including shareholders, to enable all interested parties to come to informed decisions about the company.
+Board members, in particular the chair, should be proactive in their effort.

-In particular, appropriate communication and reporting structures should exist between the board and all constituent parts of its shareholder base.
+In particular, appropriate communication and reporting structures should exist between the board and all constituent parts of its shareholder base and other key stakeholders.
 This will assist:

-It should be clear where these communication practices are described (annual report or website).
+It should be clear where communication practices are described (annual report or website).

 Information is also disseminated to shareholders and the market generally, via regulatory information services, as well as the Company’s website: www.originenterprises.com, which provides the full text of press releases and all regulatory announcements.
 All current and historical Annual and Interim Reports and investor presentations are also made available on the Company’s website.